Persomatey/unity-ci-cd-system-template/README.md

 - GitHub Releases
      - Builds get submitted to the "Releases" tab of your repo as a new release with separate .zip files for each build.
 - Version numbers, last Commit SHAs, and defines are added to the project via a .json file.
      - `\Assets\Scripts\Versioning\versioning.json` in the project which can be displayed in game (on a main menu or something if you want).
      - Showcased in the Unity project scene.
 - Unity Build Profiles
      - Under the `buildForAllSupportedPlatforms` job, you can change the `strategy`'s `matrix` and include whatever build profiles you want.
      - Showcased in the differences between the built Unity projects, including the defines included in the Build Profiles as displayed in the Unity project scene.
 - Supports [semantic versioning](https://semver.org/) (MAJOR.MINOR.PATCH).
      - Every push increments the PATCH number, with MAJOR and MINOR being incremented maually.
 - *(Optional)* Parallel builds (to speed up development, but may need to be turned off if memory is exceeding what your runner supports).
      - Under the `buildForAllSupportedPlatforms` job, you can change the `strategy`'s `max-parallel` value accordingly.
+- *(Optional)* Fail fast support, so you're not creating multiple builds if one fails.
+     - Under the `buildForAllSupportedPlatforms` job, you can change the `strategy`'s `fail-fast` accordingly.
+     - It's set as `false` by default because sometimes there could be a problem with a single build profile or platform -- but it's there if you're stingy with your runner minutes.
 - *(Optional)* LFS support
      - Under the `Checkout repository` step, change the `lfs` value accordingly.
 - *(Optional)* Concurrent workflows
      - Under `concurrency`, set the `cancel-in-progress` value accordingly.
-    - This could result in later builds having an earlier version number if you're not careful though, so use as needed.
+     - This is mostly to save on runner minutes, but if you don't care about that, leaving it `false` allows you to better track down a bug, especially when collaborating with multiple devs or if you have long build times.

 ## Workflows